 Once data on student accessibility features and accommodations are collected at the local level, follow the directions for completing and importing the Accommodations File to ADAM as described in the Guide to Importing Accommodations File document on the MCAP Portal.
-Once the Accommodations File has been uploaded, Test Coordinators can download the ESEA file to review students' assigned accessibility features and accommodations.
 The accessibility features and accommodations may also be viewed within ADAM.
 It is extremely important to ensure that the accommodations are correct prior to starting a test for a student.
 If a TA discovers that a student has an incorrect accessibility feature or accommodation during testing, the TA will need to stop testing and contact the STC, and the STC or LAC will determine whether to Void the test and correct the form assignment.